-There will be sixteen quizzes in this course, both random in class and outside of class posted in Canvas.
-Having quizzes regularly encourages studying the material on a regular basis and paying attention to the material covered in class.
-The quizzes allow the instructor to modify and adjust instruction and the immediate feedback helps students to monitor their understanding.
-Having more quizzes can reduce test anxiety that doing poorly on a single quiz will have a negative effect on a student's grade, also the lowest four quizzes will be dropped.
-Quizzes will consist of true/false, multiple choice, or short answer questions probing the content of that week's lecture and/or readings.
-Periodically, there will be opportunities to earn extra points on the quizzes through short answer questions asking how the students added value to the week's lecture (e.g., shared a related article, shared a related work experience, etc.).
-The first quiz will be on the specifics of the syllabus.
+Quizzes are to be completed online via the course website on Canvas.
+Quizzes must be completed individually with no aids and will be random in class or posted in Canvas.
 Disallowed aids include but are not limited to class notes, books, online resources, or other people.
 Students may not discuss any aspect of a quiz with classmates or others until after the quiz due date/time has passed.
 Potential schedule conflicts preventing a student from completing a quiz by the due date should be reported to the TA as soon as possible before the quiz becomes available on the course website.
 Any technical issues should be initially reported via email to the TA prior to the quiz end date/time.
-Make-up quizzes due to technical difficulties will not be considered otherwise.
+Make-up quizzes due to technical difficulties will not be considered otherwise